corefan/xenko-docs/en/manual/graphics/textures/streaming.md

 When the texture is no longer needed, Xenko downscales it, then unloads it.

 If mipmaps are disabled, Xenko only loads the texture at its original quality.
 This means the texture is invisible until it loads in full, which can cause noticeable pop-in effects.

-There's no loading priority for textures.
-For example, Xenko doesn't load texture based on distance.
-Instead, Xenko loads them all in sequence.

 ## When not to use streaming